 - Making sudden movements

-As a beginner, it’s normal to have little mishaps here and there or think that some of the things you are doing with your gecko are harmless, which is completely normal, but it’s important to always keep in mind that just like you and I, your gecko also has things that can trigger it to freak out a bit and cause it to want to avoid certain situations that could bring that unwanted fear and anxiety when it comes to certain and specific stressors as well.
+As a beginner, it’s normal to have little mishaps here and there or think that some of the things you are doing with your gecko are harmless.
+But it’s important to keep in mind that just like you and I, your gecko also has things that can trigger it to freak out or cause it to want to avoid certain situations that could bring it unwanted fear and anxiety.

 It can be hard to keep all these things in mind in the beginning stages of having your new pet at home, but it’s very important.
-So in order to make sure that you don’t forget the things you should and shouldn’t do to keep the peace between you and your new little buddy, I highly suggest that you write them down and practice them every day so that you can avoid making too many mistakes, therefore, making it harder to care for and enjoy the company or your gecko.
+So in order to make sure that you don’t forget the things you should and shouldn’t do to keep the peace between you and your new little buddy, I highly suggest that you write them down and practice them every day.
+This will help you avoid making too many mistakes, and in turn keep your gecko (and you) happier!

-To avoid this problem, make sure you always keep a schedule with your gecko and only feed and handle it when it is up and active more towards the night time.
-A lot of us have work and school to attend to in the morning and have to be in bed by a certain time making it hard to really spend time with your gecko, but luckily, a lot of them are up and active starting at 6-7 PM and sometimes sooner, making it a little easier to really get that much-needed time in to build up that bond and feed it when it’s up and ready to eat.
+To avoid this problem, make sure you always keep a schedule with your gecko and only feed and handle it when it is up and active more towards night time.
+This doesn’t mean you have to stay up until midnight before you can interact with your gecko.
+Luckily, a lot of them are up and active starting at 6-7 PM and sometimes sooner.
+Pay attention in the early evening to what time your gecko seems to be waking up.
+Then every night set aside some time to bond and feed it when it’s up and ready to eat.

-Also, while your gecko is sleeping, be sure to keep its environment nice and quiet to minimize the chance of stress that much more and to also make sure that they are less grumpy and just overall healthier and refreshed when they get up at night to move around and start their day.
+Also, while your gecko is sleeping, be sure to keep its environment nice and quiet.
+This will minimize the chance of stressing it out, a make it less grumpy and just overall healthier and more refreshed when they wake up at night.

-Sounds can be certain triggers that can cause either a positive reaction or a negative one in someone or something whether it’s intentional or not, so in order to make sure your leopard gecko identifies you as something positive rather than negative in its life, it’s always a good idea to make a sound whether that be a name that you have for it or a chattering noise or pretty much any soothing, non-loud sound that your gecko can identify you with so it knows that you’re not a threat and that you’ve come to take care of it and are in no way harmful to its well-being or health.
+Sounds can be triggers that can cause either a positive or negative reaction.
+This is as true for leopard geckos as people.
+So in order to make sure your leopard gecko identifies you as something positive rather than negative in its life, you can try to get it to associate you with a particular sound.
+When you are having a good interaction, make a sound.
+That could be saying it’s name, a chattering noise, or pretty much any soothing, non-loud sound that your gecko can identify you with.
+If you consistently make the same sound your gecko will soon associate that sound with you.
+Then when it hears that sound it will know you’re not a threat and that you’ve come to take care of it and are in no way harmful to its well-being or health.

-If for example, you create your own unique sound between the two of you and then proceed to feed it or rub it very gently shortly after making the sound, then over time you might find that your gecko has now attached that sound with positive experiences with you and will no longer be afraid of your presence or be sketched out any time that you come around.
+If for example, you create your own unique sound between the two of you and then proceed to feed it or rub it very gently shortly after making the sound, then over time you might find that your gecko has now attached that sound with positive experiences with you and will no longer be afraid of your presence.

 In order for this to fully work, it’s best to create and implement your sound the very first day you get your gecko and then proceed to repeatedly use it over the course of the bonding period and every time after that in order to gain and keep that trust for as long as you have your pet.

-And the good thing is that not only can this sound be a positive greeting for your gecko, but it can also be used to calm your gecko down if accidentally spooked or if it’s too stressed out.
+And the good thing is that not only can this sound be a positive greeting for your gecko, but it can also be used to calm your gecko down if it is accidentally spooked or stressed out.

-Leopard geckos are great family pets but if handled by the wrong people, this can not only scare them but might even cause a safety concern if handled by someone with little to no experience with leopard geckos as well.
+Leopard geckos are great family pets but if handled by someone with no experience, it can not only scare them but might even cause a safety concern.

 If you find that your leopard gecko is reacting poorly to someone else holding them, gently take them back and make your unique sound to calm your gecko down and to let it know that you’re there and that it’s safe and no longer in danger.

 Another thing I’ve come across quite frequently is how many owners have found that letting their gecko slowly crawl onto their hands from a tank that has front doors is far less stressful than picking them up from the top.
+It puts your hand down on the geckos level and keep the movement horizontal.
+This seems less stressful for them then being scooped up from above and lifted vertically out of the tan.
 Not only that, but you also have the danger of dropping them or even potentially ripping their tail off if handled incorrectly while picking them up from the top opposed from picking them up from the front.

-If you want to eliminate the possibility of these things happening and make sure you’re keeping your gecko’s stress levels down to an absolute bare minimum while also making sure it’s safe, then I recommend checking out this terrarium by Exo Terra here on Amazon.
-It’s definitely one of my, if not only, personal favorites when it comes to terrariums.
+If you want to eliminate the possibility of these things happening and make sure you’re keeping your gecko’s stress levels down to an absolute bare minimum while also making sure it’s safe, then I recommend checking out this front opening terrarium.
+It’s definitely one of my personal favorites when it comes to terrariums.

-Taking care of a leopard gecko can seem a little challenging in the beginning, but if you practice these tips and tricks daily and truly put your all into caring for it, it will all become second nature, and over time, you will find that your gecko will not only be a lot friendlier but trusting, healthier, and happier as well.
+Taking care of a leopard gecko can seem a little challenging in the beginning, but if you practice these tips and tricks daily and truly put your all into caring for it, it will all become second nature.
+Over time, you will find that your gecko will not only be a lot friendlier but trusting, healthier, and happier as well.